What this handout is about

 Writing the syllabus

 Now that you’ve addressed the questions above, you’re ready to sit down and start writing your syllabus!

 Include the key elements

-UNC’s Office of Undergraduate Curricula provides some helpful guidelines for key information to include on your syllabus, and the Faculty Resolution describes the essential components that every syllabus should have at UNC.
+UNC’s Office of Undergraduate Curricula provides some helpful guidelines for key information to include on your syllabus, and the Faculty Resolution on Syllabus Guidelines and Additional Syllabus Guidelines describe the essential components that every syllabus should have at UNC.
 Depending on the class, individual syllabi may follow different structures.
 The final order of information in a syllabus is subject to change depending on the class and the instructor; however, as you’re deciding on the order of information, you want to keep your students in mind and think about how you want them to be introduced to the course.
 Regardless of the structure you choose, generally all syllabi contain the following elements: